Last updated 8 January 2018

 The sentencing regime for child offenders is not significantly different to that for adult offenders.
-However, in general the sentences that can be imposed are shorter in recognition of their youth (see pt 7 div 4 Youth Justice Act 1992 (Qld) (Youth Justice Act)).
-In general, cautions or restorative justice referrals do not form part of a child’s criminal history and are not provided to a court when a child is sentenced by a court for matters which are prosecuted (s 15 Youth Justice Act).
+However, the sentences that can be imposed are shorter in recognition of their youth (see pt 7 div 4 Youth Justice Act 1992 (Qld) (Youth Justice Act)).
+Cautions or restorative justice referrals generally do not form part of a child’s criminal history and are not provided to a court when a child is sentenced by a court for matters which are prosecuted (s 15 Youth Justice Act).

 Where a caution should have been administered

 The Childrens Court can dismiss a charge brought before it, on application of a child defendant, if the court considers the child should have been cautioned or no action should have been taken (s 21 Youth Justice Act).
 The court may administer a caution or refer back to police for cautioning.

 If the child is cautioned, that ends the matter.
 A caution does not form part of the child’s criminal history and is not generally admissible in subsequent court proceedings against that person either as a child or an adult (s 15 Youth Justice Act).
 The prosecution can seek to rely on prior cautions in the Childrens Court:

 - for a child under 14 to rebut the presumption that the child did not know what they did was wrong (s 147 Youth Justice Act)

 - where there is a submission by a child defendant that they should have been cautioned for the matter for which they are in court.